SoarGroup/Soar/SoarQnA/src/main/resources/soar-qna/readme.txt

     as well as if a next command is issued for incremental results).
 The first "result" will also augment the command.
-    The result identifier has a "features" identifier, with key/value pairs below, and a "next" WME.
+    The result identifier has a "features" identifier, with key/value pairs below, an integer-valued "num" WME, which indicates the result number, and a "next" WME.
 The next augmentation is either "nil" (no further results), "pending" (additional results, incremental), or a recursive identifier (additional results, all).